philosophers-stone/transform/README.md

     PhStTransform.transform(data, user_potion)

-There is also an experimental `PhStTransform.transmogrify` function that allows the maps to change the potions as the transformation proceeds.
-This is still a work in progress.
+There is also the `PhStTransform.transmogrify` function that allows the maps to change the potions as the transformation proceeds.
+See the simplistic csv parser in the tests for an example of it's usage.

 ## Limitations